 nation's land area.

 oceans and Great Lakes.
-These counties occupy only 18% of the
+These counties occupy less than 18% of the

 - Population densities continue to grow highest in coastal states